apigeek/architect/README.md

 I want to add comments
 ======================

-Simple, place a # before any line and it will be ignored by Dialect.
+Simple, place a # before any line and it will be ignored by Architect.

 It's useful to add detailed instructions about your intentions or to prevent a statement from running, for example during development.

-I want to license apigeek-dialect
+I want to license ApiGeek-dialect
 =================================

 This software is licensed under the Apache 2 license, quoted below.

-Copyright 2016 Lee Curtis <lcurtis@apigeek.me>
+Copyright 2016 Lee Curtis <lcurtis@ApiGeek.me>

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of